itsschwer/ror2-damage-log/README.md

 ## configurable

-> The configuration file is automatically reloaded when the UI is created *(at the start of each stage)*
+> The configuration file is automatically reloaded when the damage log UI is created *(at the start of each stage)*

+- the log only being visible in the scoreboard can be enabled
 - how long entries are logged for can be adjusted
-- how many entries are logged can be adjusted
-- the log only being visible in the scoreboard can be enabled
+- the keys to cycle between player (and boss) damage logs can be adjusted
 - the log being presented in simple text mode can be enabled
+- *\[ portraits mode \]*
+    - the maximum number of portraits to display at a time can be adjusted
 - *\[ **bonus** :: experimental \]* generating damage logs for bosses can be enabled

 Portraits mode | Simple text mode